From an article originally published in Tournaments Illuminated #118, Spring 1996.

 The Ordre du Cheval et du Lion given by the Crown upon an individual's completion of a term as Kingdom Equestrian Champion.

-Order of the Carp: given by the Royal Consort for excellence in period dress, thought, speech, behavior, and encampment.
+Honor of the Carp: given by the Royal Consort for excellence in period dress, thought, speech, behavior, and encampment.

-The Sable Scrivener is given by the Crown for excellent service to An Tir by a member of the scribal community.
-Muckin' Tall Maul: given upon recommendation of the previous recipient for ferocity on the field during the Crown Tournament lists.
+The Sable Scrivener given by the Crown for excellent service to An Tir by a member of the scribal community.

 Old Shattered Shield: presented for valor and authentic death in the crown lists.
 The recipient must place his/her mark on the shield, and present it to the most deserving combatant at the next crown tournament.